US strikes hit Iraqi militia blamed in contractor’s death

 The U.S. maintains some 5,000 troops in Iraq.
 They are there based on an invitation by the Iraqi government to assist and train in the fight against the Islamic State group.

 The militia strike and U.S. counter-strike come as months of political turmoil roil Iraq.
-Nearly 600 people have died in anti-government protests in recent months, most of them demonstrators killed by Iraqi security forces.
+About 500 people have died in anti-government protests in recent months, most of them demonstrators killed by Iraqi security forces.

 The mass uprisings prompted the resignation of Prime Minister Adel Abdul-Mahdi late last month.
 Abdul-Mahdi remains for now in a caretaker capacity.

-Note: This story has been corrected to show that about 500 people have died in recent anti-government protests, not nearly 600.